Breakup Advice for Gay Couples Who Married or Registered in More Than One Place

 If either of you die before ending the registration, the survivor could make a claim against the other's estate.
 Remaining partnered also precludes marriage or registration with a new partner.
 For all these reasons, if you entered into a legal relationship in any of the states where that's available, you should take steps to sever the legal connection.

 Terminating a state registration or marriage is much more complicated.
-In a few instances (such as a California domestic partnership if you own no real estate and have few assets) you can file a simple termination form, but not too many people qualify for that, and some states don't have that option at all.
+In a few instances you can file a simple termination form, but not too many people qualify for that, and some states don't have that option at all.
+For example, a simple termination would be appropriate for a California couple in a domestic partnership with no real estate and few assets.

 One way to get around this problem in states that will allow it is to file for an annulment on the grounds that your out-of-state registration is technically invalid.
 This isn't ideal, because from a political perspective it's never a good idea to denounce a same-sex relationship as not being legal, but you may find it necessary if you're really stuck.
 You can also try to find a different judge in your state, perhaps one who is more sympathetic to your situation.
 Another option, if the residency requirement in the state where you registered isn't too long, is to establish residency and get your divorce without actually moving there.